iaseth/coloria/README.md

 ```
 const black = coloria.fromRgb([0, 0, 0], "Black");
 ```
-Here, the second argument is the colorName, which is optional.
+Here, the second argument is the `colorName`, which is optional.

 #### Creating Colors from Hex
 ```